studio-releaf/releaf-legal/privacy_en.md

 ## 1. Introduction

-Welcome to **Re-Leaf** ("we", "our", "us", or "the App").
-Re-Leaf is a mobile application that helps users on their journey to quit smoking.
+Welcome to **Fovabera** ("we", "our", "us", or "the App").
+Fovabera is a mobile application that helps users on their journey to quit smoking.
 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, share, and protect your personal data.

-By using Re-Leaf, you agree to the practices described in this policy.
+By using Fovabera, you agree to the practices described in this policy.
 If you do not agree, please do not use the App.

 **Data Controller:**
-- **App Name:** Re-Leaf
+- **App Name:** Fovabera
 - **Email:** releaf.support@gmail.com
 - **Jurisdiction:** Eskişehir, Türkiye